 Dean and Vice President, School of Business and Information Technology

-Purdue University Global offers an online Master of Science in Information Technology, enabling students to continue working while they earn a degree.
+Purdue Global offers an online Master of Science in Information Technology, enabling students to continue working while they earn a degree.
 We’re regionally accredited, and we’re part of the respected Purdue University system.
 For more information, contact us today.